 Broccoli and turnip greens are popular in slaws and salads, while collard, dandelion, and mustard greens are boiled, steamed, or sauteed, then tossed in vinaigrettes as ‘mixed greens’ side dishes.

 Kale (also called leaf cabbage), deemed a superfood in recent years, is distinguished by leaf type and color, as well as stem length.
 Like collard greens, it was traditionally cooked, but is now a popular addition to salads, soups, and smoothies.

-Microgreens are generally smaller than most ‘baby’ or immature versions of greens or herbs, and often confused with sprouts— which are germinated seeds.
+Microgreens (sometimes called ‘vegetable confetti’) are tiny, flavorful greens selected for color and texture.
+Generally smaller than most ‘baby’ or immature versions of greens or herbs, they are often confused with sprouts (germinated seeds).
 Amaranth, basil, chives, cilantro, dill, fennel, kohlrabi, lemon grass, onions, parsley, radish, and sunflower are among the many types of microgreens.

 Leafy greens are susceptible to aphids, ants, caterpillars, crickets, beetles, leafminers, loopers, moths, nematodes, and thrips.